NetworkBlockDevice/nbd/doc/proto.md

     list if TLS has not been negotiated, the server is operating in SELECTIVETLS mode, and the entry concerned is a TLS-only export.

+    The client MUST NOT send any additional data with the option, and the server SHOULD reject a request that includes data with `NBD_REP_ERR_INVALID`.

 - `NBD_OPT_PEEK_EXPORT` (4)

     Was defined by the (withdrawn) experimental `PEEK_EXPORT` extension;